 Each GTC shipper who purchases BBL capacity under CAM from the 1st of November 2015 shall pay a fixed commodity charge based on its actual use of its BBL capacity.

 Since the commodity charge largely depends on future gas & electricity tariffs as well as actual BBL flows; BBL will have annual reviews to potentially adjust the applicable commodity charge.

 At the end of each calendar year BBL Company will publish the new commodity charge, which applies for the following calendar year.
 This calculation is based on historical flow data, historical electricity and fuel gas use and the forecasted electricity and gas tariffs for the coming calendar year.

-For the period 1st December 2017 - 30th September 2019 the Commodity Charge is 0.109 Euro/MWh, which covers Fuel Gas as well as Electricity costs and is charged as used.
+Currently the Commodity Charge is 0.109 Euro/MWh, which covers Fuel Gas as well as Electricity costs and is charged as used.

 The following formula is used to determine the energy costs:

 E = A x Pe + B x Pg

 E = variable fee to cover the energy costs in €/MWh

 Pg = gas price in €/MWh